-While DNR orders have very real consequences for medical professionals who must follow their patient’s wishes, this important document can place a patient in control of their well-being and allow them to make decisions that align with their overall treatment wishes.
+While DNR orders have very real consequences for medical professionals who must follow their patient’s wishes, this important document can place a patient in control of their own well-being and allow them to make decisions that align with their overall treatment wishes.

 Basics of Do-Not-Resuscitate Orders